Shea is a vegan personal trainer who lives and works in London. He talks to Sundried about life as a PT and how he stays in such great. shape.

 Do you follow a specific diet?

-I recently made the decision to become vegan which I must say I'm enjoying and the change hasn't affected my training.
+I recently made the decision to become a vegan which I must say I'm enjoying and the change hasn't affected my training.
 To anyone considering going vegan, make sure you do your research and plan your diet properly to ensure your nutrition is spot on.

 How do you keep your fitness knowledge up to date?